radiantlogic-v8/documentation-new/home-pages/index.md

   > Learn how to use the RadiantOne Password Filter to keep user passwords consistent across multiple Active Directories.

   > [Modernize Legacy LDAP Directories](use-cases/ldap-directory-replacement)
   > Learn how to migrate from legacy LDAP directories to the RadiantOne Directory.
-Save costs by retiring per-server licenses, and hardware and support contracts for end-of-life directories such as Sun/Oracle DSEE, eDirectory and Domino.
-Consolidating several directories onto one platform also removes duplicated operations, monitoring and DR footprint.
+Save costs by retiring per-server licenses for end-of-life directories.

 </section>